Platform

 • Why they matter

-They reinforce the research workflow: whitepaper → brief → RFC → platform.
+They reinforce the research workflow: whitepaper → brief → RFC → registry → resolver → platform.

 The Protocol Layer

 RFC-style documents formalize research into standards-oriented models.
-RFC 0001 defines the Universal Sports Graph (USG) architecture, while RFC 0002 introduces the USG Entitlement Token Profile—the first enforceable contract surface of the stack.
+RFC 0001 defines the Universal Sports Graph (USG) architecture, while RFC 0002 defines the USG Entitlement Token Profile—the first enforceable contract surface of the stack.

 The Registry Layer

-The USG Registry (v0.1.0) defines the authoritative namespace for sports-rights data.
+The USG Registry (v0.1.1) defines the authoritative namespace for sports-rights data.
 It establishes versioned objects, validation rules, identifier semantics, and lifecycle models—turning the RFCs into a functional, reference-grade infrastructure surface.

 How the System Works

-The workflow forms a reinforcing loop: • Whitepapers open a sector • Briefs translate insights • RFCs harden the structure • The Registry operationalizes it • Platform integrates everything into a coherent systems thesis
+The workflow forms a reinforcing loop: • Whitepapers open a sector • Briefs translate insights • RFCs harden the structure • The Registry defines the namespace • The Resolver makes it addressable and queryable • Platform integrates everything into a coherent systems thesis

 Roadmap